Skip to main content

 Figure \(\PageIndex{6}\): Dimers of lignols

-Now imagine this polymerization continuing by forming more phenolic free radicals and coupling at many sites to form a large covalent lignin polymer.
+Now, imagine this polymerization continuing, forming more phenolic free radicals and coupling at multiple sites to form a large covalent lignin polymer.
 Figure \(\PageIndex{7}\) shows one example of a larger lignin.

 Figure \(\PageIndex{7}\): A larger lignin. https://commons.wikimedia.org/wiki/C...ile:Lignin.png .
 By Smokefoot - Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=16022799

 Lignin strengthens the cell wall and further stabilizes the already unreactive cellulose fibers.
-Let's look at a specific example - using corn stover (CS) as a cellulose source - of how pretreatment of the biomass source with a chemical treatment followed by the addition of a bacterial strain Pandoraea sp.
+Let's look at a specific example - using corn stover (CS) as a cellulose source.
+This process includes chemical pretreatment of the biomass source and the addition of a bacterial strain, Pandoraea sp.
 B-6 (B-6) isolated from long, narrow strips of bamboo (slips).
 Bamboo is a type of woody grass that grows rapidly.
 These bacteria produce two extracellular lignin-degrading enzymes, manganese peroxidase (MnP) and laccase (Lac).
-Laccase (Lac) is a multi-copper oxidase that uses O2 as an oxidizing agent in the degradation of the syringyl, guaiacyl and p-hydroxyphenyl monomers in lignins.
+Laccase (Lac) is a multi-copper oxidase that uses O2 to oxidize the syringyl, guaiacyl, and p-hydroxyphenyl monomers in lignins.
 MnP has similar properties.
-These and other enzymes can lead to the depolymerization of lignin and degradation of lignin-derived aromatic compounds
+These and other enzymes can lead to the depolymerization of lignin and the degradation of lignin-derived aromatic compounds

 Figure \(\PageIndex{8}\): Untreated and pre-treated CS surface and Lac and MnP interaction with lignins.
 Zhuo, S., Yan, X., Liu, D. et al. Use of bacteria for improving the lignocellulose biorefinery process: the importance of pre-erosion.
 Biotechnol Biofuels 11, 146 (2018). https://doi.org/10.1186/s13068-018-1...068-018-1146-4.
 Creative Commons Attribution 4.0 International License (http://creativecommons.org/licenses/by/4.0/)

 In addition to restricting cellulase's access to cellulose, it can also nonspecifically adsorb to lignin and its pretreated forms.
-The lignin derivatives present a more hydrophobic surface that promotes cellulase interactions.
+The lignin derivatives exhibit a more hydrophobic surface, which promotes cellulase interactions.
 Some plant laccases are involved in lignin biosynthesis, but in bacteria and fungi, they are likely involved in degradation.

 Of course, fungi, which are prime degraders of dead biomass in forests, are also sources of enzymes for lignin degradation.
 For example, species of white rot fungi produce manganese peroxidase (MnP), lignin peroxidase (LiP), versatile peroxidase (VP), and laccase (Lac).
-They work through forming reactive lignin-derived aromatic free radicals (similar to those produced in lignin synthesis), leading to breaking ether bonds, aromatic ring cleavage, and removal of methoxy groups from the substrate in a process called delignification.
-Pretreatment of the biomass increases yields higher amounts of available cellulose.
+They form reactive lignin-derived aromatic free radicals (similar to those produced in lignin synthesis), leading to the breaking of ether bonds, aromatic ring cleavage, and the removal of methoxy groups from the substrate, a process called delignification.
+Pretreatment of the biomass increases the yields of available cellulose.
 Fungi, however, grow slowly, and the delignification rate is still low.
-In addition, they also have hydrolytic enzymes that decrease the yield of cellulose.
+In addition, they have hydrolytic enzymes that reduce cellulose yield.
 That is why bacterial sources like B6 are sought for delignification.

 As this is a biochemistry textbook, let's explore the structure and function of fungal laccase.
 The enzyme can bind many hydroxylated and methoxy-aromatic compounds as substrates, so its active site must be adaptable and likely dynamic.
 The laccase (TvL) from the fungus Trametes versicolor has been used for structural analyses, in-silico docking experiments, and molecular dynamics simulations.

-The enzyme has four copper ions in a T1 Cu site and a tri-nuclear Cu cluster (T2 Cu, T3α Cu, and T3β Cu) at a T2/T3 site.
-As the mechanism involves free radical intermediates with O2 as an oxidant and substrate, 4 electrons are passed in single electron steps to the T1 Cu, then to the other three coppers, and finally to O2 to form two water molecules as products.
+The enzyme contains four copper ions at a T1 Cu site and a trinuclear Cu cluster (T2 Cu, T3α Cu, and T3β Cu) at a T2/T3 site.
+As the mechanism involves free radical intermediates with O2 as both oxidant and substrate, 4 electrons are transferred in single-electron steps to the T1 Cu, then to the other three coppers, and finally to O2, forming 2 water molecules as products.
 The amino acid side chain ligands ligating four copper ions are shown for white rot fungi laccase from Trametes Versicolor in Figure \(\PageIndex{9}\).

 Figure \(\PageIndex{9}\): T1 Cu (top left) and the trinuclear Cu cluster (T2, T3α and T3β) and their ligands for Trametes Versicolor laccase (TvL, pdb: 1GYC)